hipe/tmx/lib/skylab/test-support/doc/issues/023-the-IO-spy-narrative.md

     @out.puts "ohai"

-in the part of your test where you build your client, assign those variables instead to an IO::Spy that has as its only child member (listener) a :buffer that is a (e.g) ::StringIO. then in your test assertion ensure that the data in the buffer (::StringIO) is what you expect.
+in the part of your test where you build your client, assign those variables instead to an IO spy that has as its only child member (listener) a :buffer that is a (e.g) ::StringIO. then in your test assertion ensure that the data in the buffer (::StringIO) is what you expect.

-IO::Spy objects with such a configuration are so common that using the `new` class method will build on such IO::Spy object.
+IO spy objects with such a configuration are so common that using the `new` class method will build on such IO spy object.

   #todo example here using doc-test